 The Corner House

 Located on the corner of Brivibas and Stavu streets is the Corner House; the KGB headquarters during the times of the Latvian Occupation.
 During the Occupation years many Latvians were tortured, imprisoned and murdered here.
 Many more were interrogated on the premises before being sent to work camps.
-At the time of my visit (March 2014) the Corner House was not open to viewers, but there is a memorial at the iron door where visitors can pay their respects.
+At the time of my visit the Corner House was not open to viewers, however it typically is.

 An important Latvian Monument, the freedom monument was created in remembrance of the soldiers who lost their lives in the Latvian War of Independence.
 It was completed in 1935 and survived the soviet occupation.
 The monument shows a woman with her arms open wide, which is meant to be reflective of freedom embracing the whole of Latvia.
 Today it is a major meeting point for public gatherings and official ceremonies.